-Raise your hand if you have ever thought about making money from home.
+Raise your hand if you want to make money from home.
 If you want to turn your dreams into reality, these suggestions can help.
 You’ll learn how to earn a side income or transition to a full-time salary.

 People make money from home using these ideas and you can too!

 Table of Contents

 - 1. Make Money Sharing Your Opinion

 - 2. Get Paid to Complete Tasks Online

 - 4. Download New Phone Apps

 - 5. Get Paid to Exercise